 - Help grandchildren become reliable and trustworthy by giving them age-appropriate tasks and encouraging them to complete the tasks.

-- While playing games with grandchildren, teach good sportsmanship by example and also by encouraging them (1) not to get upset when things don't go their way and (2) not to be smug when winning.
+- While playing games with grandchildren, teach good sportsmanship by example and also by encouraging them to be good winners and not sore losers.